Learn Python, a powerful applicable tool used by economists to analyze and visualize data

 Apply programming skills to understand various economic and financial issues in society

 Learn from one of the top-ranked economics departments in the world.
-UCLA’s Economics Department has two interlocking objectives – to conduct cutting-edge research by developing new methodologies and applying them to understand society’s most critical issues and to train the next generation of economic leaders in the private sector, government, and academia.
+UCLA’s Economics Department has two interlocking objectives.
+We conduct cutting-edge research by developing new methodologies and applying them to understand society’s most critical issues.
+We also seek to train the next generation of economic leaders in the private sector, government, and academia.
 You will have the chance to work with current undergraduate students and faculty as part of our Economics Precollege Summer Institute.
 Expand your knowledge of critical economic issues affecting the United States and the world – all while earning college credit and studying at one of the top-ranked economics departments in the world!

 Planned topics will include using newly learned skills in Python programming: